l3dlp-sandbox/webcam-timeline/README.md

 ## WebCamTimeline 1.1

+*   Flash/AS3 Webcam
-Flash/AS3 Webcam + JS/Jquery Interface controls
+*   JS/Jquery Interface controls
+*   PHP Screenshots (as Jpeg files)

+---

 To compile, use your Flex SDK: